orangejuice/blog/data/activity/book-我与父辈-2021/record.en.md

   subtitle: Yan Lianke / 2021 / Jiangsu Phoenix Literature and Art Publishing
   history:
     - date: 2022-03-07 01:18:34
-      comment: Via tw meng sheng Silence and Breath
+      comment: Silence and Breath
       status: todo
 ---

-A tangible work of literature from Henan, with characters who are relatable and represent countless diligent and earnest Chinese elderly.
-The rich and real sense of life, the authentic and powerful family affection, and the responsibility and resilience of the elders create a lifelong impact.
-These elements are so precious, and although they seem natural on paper, they are also bitter and hard to bear.
-It makes one think about how many families can consistently achieve all of this.
-There are countless temptations and obstacles in this world, and without a group's effort, a conscientious person crossing social classes is like trying to fish the moon out of the water.
-Yan Lianke's growth in literature, being immersed in his family, native land, and army, is a unique and fortunate experience.
+A concrete work of Henan literature, the characters in the book feel intimate and represent a microcosm of countless hardworking Chinese elders.
+The book conveys a profound and realistic sense of life and familial bonds, with the responsibilities and resilience of the elders having a lifelong impact.
+Such things are precious; though they seem natural on paper, they are still bitterly hard to endure.
+One wonders how many families can consistently achieve this.
+In a world filled with countless temptations and obstacles, without the efforts of a group of conscientious people, crossing social classes would be as elusive as fishing the moon from the water.
+Yan Lianke's literary growth, steeped in family, homeland, and military experiences, is both unique and fortunate.